realworldocaml/book/en/02-guided-tour.md

 - : float = 0.571428571428571397
 ```

 As a side note, the above is our first use of OCaml modules.
-The
+Here,
+`FLoat.of_int` refers to the `of_int` function contained in the
+`FLoat` module, and not, as you might expect from an object-oriented
+language, accessing a method of an object.
+The `Float` module in
-`Float` module contains a collection of useful functions for dealing
+particular contains `of_int` as well as many other useful functions
-with floats, including the function `Float.of_int`.
+for dealing with floats.

 The notation for the type-signature of a multi-argument functions may
 be a little surprising at first, but we'll explain where it comes from